Insidiae/perpetual-testing-initiative/Round 0/log-tldr.md

 ### R0D51

 Continued through the Scikit-Learn section of the ZTM Machine Learning course, and updated my project notebook from Scikit-Learn v0.22 to v1.0.

+### R0D52

+Finished the Scikit-Learn section lectures of the ZTM Machine Learning course.